V1n1v131r4/OSCP-Buffer-Overflow/README.md

 After this step, we will run the `fuzzing.py` script to identify the point that the application will crack.
 But before that, on your Windows, attach the application to the Immunity Debugger.

+Change the amount of "A" in the script until the application crash

 ## Offset

 After finding the crash point of the application, we will identify the offset to the EIP address.
-For this we will generate a string of strings with the pattern_create, from the MSF suite
+For this we will generate a string with the pattern_create, from the MSF suite

 ```
 msf-pattern_create -l 1024